huggingface/transformers/examples/pytorch/language-modeling/README.md

 ## Streaming

 To use the streaming dataset mode which can be very useful for large datasets, add `--streaming` to the command line.
-This is currently supported by `run_mlm.py`, `run_clm.py` and `run_fim.py`.
+This is supported by `run_mlm.py`, `run_clm.py` and `run_fim.py`.
+Make sure to adapt the other scripts to your use case by taking inspiration from them.

 ## Low Cpu Memory Usage